Gigant (manga)

 Gigant (stylized in all caps) is a Japanese manga series written and illustrated by Hiroya Oku.
 It was serialized in Shogakukan's seinen manga magazine Big Comic Superior from December 2017 to September 2021, with its chapters collected in ten tankōbon volumes.
+An anime film adaptation has been announced.

 The series follows pornographic actress Chiho "Papico" Johansson, who gains the ability to grow into a giant.
 With the support of aspiring film maker Rei Yokoyamada, she uses her power to protect Tokyo from attacking giants.

-In North America, the series is licensed in English by Seven Seas Entertainment, who has released the volumes in print since 2020.
+In North America, the series is licensed in English by Seven Seas Entertainment, who released the volumes in print from March 2020 to December 2022.